thummam/CSC3916_Assignment0/README.md

 ## Submission
 - Create a readme.md at the root of your github repository with the embedded (markdown)
-    - Within the collection click the (…), share collection -> Embed
+    - Within the collection click the (…), share collection -> Run in Postman
-        - Static Button
-        - Click update link
+        - Markdown friendly link
         - Include your environment settings
         - Copy to clipboard
     - Check-in googlebooks command API with your change to google books